 Condominium owners policies also generally contain specific limitations on the amount of coverage for theft of silverware, including flatware, tea sets, trays, etc. In the event you inherited silver, or were lucky enough to receive it as a wedding gift, you will want to know what the policy’s limit of coverage is with respect to these items, in case you need to obtain additional coverage.

-When shopping for condominium owners insurance quotes, make sure the quotes you obtain provide you with enough coverage for your valuables.
+When shopping for condo owner insurance quotes, make sure the quotes you obtain provide you with enough coverage for your valuables.
 Be sure to consider whether you need to specifically insure any special property for which coverage might otherwise be limited.